The official General Data Protection Regulation (GDPR) website deems it “the most important change in data privacy regulation in 20 years.”

-On the one hand, consumers and regulators — not just in the EU, but worldwide — consider GDPR a big win.
+On the one hand, consumers and regulators — not just in the European Union, but worldwide — consider GDPR a big win.
 Consumers were awarded more control of their personal data.
-Meanwhile, regulators can claim victory over businesses who stored and took advantage of customer data in ways deemed irresponsible.
+Meanwhile, lawmakers behind the EU measure and abroad can claim victory over brands that improperly secured, stored, sold, and/or misused customer data.

-On the other hand, organizations that work in the European Union bent over backwards to ensure GDPR compliance prior to implementation of the law.
-Simply put, GDPR requirements — while seemingly laid out clearly — still proved difficult for many brands to meet (and on time).
+On the other hand, organizations that work in the EU bent over backwards to ensure complete GDPR compliance prior to implementation of the divisive data privacy law.
+Simply put, GDPR requirements — while seemingly laid out clearly for marketers and brands the world over — still proved difficult for many businesses to meet (and on time).

 With its first anniversary come and gone, let’s examine how the GDPR privacy law has changed the customer data management landscape to date — and what comes next.

-You have a rough idea of the GDPR definition.
-(Who doesn’t at this point?)
-Having said that, we thought we’d provide a quick refresher on the finer intricacies of the law.
+However, we thought we’d provide a quick refresher on the intricacies of the law.

-Below you’ll find our version of “GDPR for dummies” — a rundown of the measure before, during, and after its enforcement.
+With that in mind, here’s our oversimplified version of “GDPR for dummies” — a rundown of the measure before, during, and after its enforcement.

 - Before — Why GDPR came to be: EU lawmakers wanted organizations who secured lead and customer data without adequate permissions to cease doing so and give consumers the option to opt out for that data usage.
 Enter new GDPR consent management obligations.